scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 the afternoon.
 Which is great.
 I'm pretty happy to get back into Soylent and having my designated lunch food and such.

+### Day 57

+Soylent for lunch!
+So happy.
+I really did miss it.
+Not in an "oh I'm addicted way" but in the "man, I could really go for some Soylent right now" kind of way.
+To be totally honest, it's a load off my mind trying to decide where to go for lunch and dinner.
+So that's nice to have relieved.
+I have plenty of more important things to think about than what nutrient's I'm going to shove down my throat.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/